 When you’re tired or distracted, it’s especially critical that you avoid driving a motor vehicle.
-In fact, road signs advise drivers to stop and take a nap when they’re feeling drowsy.
+Road signs advise drivers to stop and nap when they’re drowsy.

-Additionally, people who drive while multitasking or distracted are more likely to be involved in a car crash.
+Additionally, people who drive while multitasking or are distracted are more likely to be involved in a car crash.
 Texting, calling, or staring at a phone while driving is a recipe for disaster.
-Before getter behind the wheel, drivers should take care of their tasks so that their attention won’t be diverted.
+Before getting behind the wheel, drivers should take care of their tasks so their attention won’t be diverted.

-In addition, defective auto parts and cars that don’t receive routine maintenance are significant contributors to vehicle accidents.
+In addition, defective auto parts and cars that don’t receive routine maintenance significantly contribute to vehicle accidents.
 The carmaker may be held accountable if an accident is due to faulty auto components.
-Nevertheless, it is the responsibility of the car owner to ensure that their vehicle is properly maintained.
+Nevertheless, the car owner is responsible for ensuring that their vehicle is properly maintained.

 Common Car Accident Injuries

 After a car accident, one of the first things you need to do is seek urgent medical treatment and care.
-This still applies even if you don’t think you’ve been seriously injured.
-It is crucial to have a medical professional examine you for your own well-being.
+This applies even if you don’t think you’ve been seriously injured.
+Having a medical professional examine you for your well-being is crucial.

 Some of the most common injuries sustained in car accidents include:

 One of the most common causes of brain trauma is a car collision.
-In these situations, you’re likely to get hit on the head with a rapid shock or jolt.
-Brain injuries can potentially change a person’s future and even put their lives in danger.
+This occurs if you are hit on the head with a rapid shock or jolt.
+Brain injuries can change a person’s future and even endanger their lives.

 Spinal Cord Injuries

 Because of the critical role your spinal cord plays in your body, it will also require specific care, depending on the severity of your crash.
-An injury to the spinal cord can be as life-altering as brain trauma and have a profound impact on your quality of life.
+An injury to the spinal cord can be as life-altering as brain trauma and profoundly impact your quality of life.

 Fractured bones can have long-term and even life-threatening consequences if not treated promptly.
-Broken bones don’t always heal on their own, and they don’t always get better with time.
-In the worst-case scenario, you may find yourself unable to perform formerly simple work.
-Some activities may no longer be possible, or worse, you may no longer be able to do your job because of the injury.
+Broken bones don’t always heal independently and don’t always get better with time.
+In the worst-case scenario, you may be unable to perform formerly simple work.
+Some activities may no longer be possible, or worse, you may be unable to do your job because of the injury.

 Burns are also more complicated than they appear at first glance.
 Emotional anguish, depression, and decreased self-esteem are all possible side effects of disfigurement.
 As a result, those responsible for the accident must be held liable.

-A person may lose a limb or possibly several if the situation is dire enough.
-This is a tragic outcome that our Hartford car accident lawyers deal with very seriously.
+A person may lose a limb or several if the situation is dire enough.
+Our Hartford car accident lawyers deal with this tragic outcome very seriously.

 You Can Rely on Our Hartford Car Accident Lawyers

-If you or a loved one has recently been injured in a car accident, contact us right away.
+Contact us immediately if you or a loved one has recently been injured in a car accident.
 At Jonathan Perkins Injury Lawyers, our Hartford car accident lawyers will be here to fight for your rights throughout your compensation claim.
-Our mission is to ease your worries about high medical expenses, pain and suffering, or lost income so that you can focus on recovery.
+Our mission is to ease your worries about high medical expenses, pain, suffering, or lost income so you can focus on recovery.
 We are tenacious defenders of the interests of Hartford’s car accident victims.
 Our legal team has the resources, expertise, and experience to handle your case.